 All Politics Is Local

 After three rounds of trying to provide reasonable feedback to the National Park Service’s plan to curtail dog walking in the Golden Gate National Recreation Area it would be nice to report that a huge community uprising influenced the rulemaking process.
 Instead, a Freedom of Information Act request revealed that the National Park Service was never listening in the first place.

-Historical voting guides: 2022 (San Francisco November, San Francisco June, and California), 2020 (San Francisco and California), 2016 (San Francisco and California plus combined June election edition), 2014 (San Francisco and California), and 2012 (San Francisco and California).
+Historical voting guides: 2024 (San Francisco and California March), 2022 (San Francisco November, San Francisco June, and California), 2020 (San Francisco and California), 2016 (San Francisco and California plus combined June election edition), 2014 (San Francisco and California), and 2012 (San Francisco and California).

 Our political system is broken in many different ways.
 One possible fix is legislative service, where members of the public are randomly chosen and then asked to decide if a bill should become law.
 This public service function would replace the upper chamber — the Senate in the United States or the House of Lords in the United Kingdom.
 Legislative Service is similar to jury duty and would substantially reduce the impact of special interests and lobbyists on the lawmaking process.

 You’re entitled to your own opinions but not your own facts, to roughly quote Daniel Moynihan.
 But what